This Affiliate Services Agreement (“Agreement”) is entered into between:

 - Subject to clause 12.c, either party may terminate this Agreement on 24 business hours (business hours meaning 9:30 to 17:30 Monday to Friday, not including bank holidays in England and Wales) notice.

-- When working on a Campaign the Affiliate shall be bound by any specific campaign terms that are included in the IO.
+- When working on a Campaign the Affiliate shall be bound by any specific campaign terms that are included in the Campaign brief.
 These terms may provide for a notice period different to that in clause 12.b.
-In this event the terms of any notice period stated in the IO shall take precedence over the notice period at 12.b.
+In this event the terms of any notice period stated in the Campaign brief shall take precedence over the notice period at 12.b.

 - Without prejudice to any other rights or remedies to which the Company or the Advertiser may be entitled the Company or the Advertiser may terminate and/or suspend this Agreement (and the Affiliate’s ability to be involved in any new campaigns) without liability to the Affiliate if: